 More specifically, a study published in Flavor and Fragrance Journal found that inhaling Siberian fir needle essential oil for 40 minutes increased theta brain waves and "promoted a more relaxed state," he explains.
 "Other essential oils that remarkably influence brain-wave activity include frankincense, balsam fir, copaiba, and lavender essential oils."

-Johnson recommends turning to lavender, lemon, and rosemary to boost serotonin, ylang-ylang and bergamot to reduce cortisol, and lemongrass, citronella, and white verbena to ease anxiety.
+Johnson recommends turning to lavender, lemon, and rosemary to boost serotonin; ylang-ylang and bergamot to reduce cortisol; and lemongrass, citronella, and white verbena to ease anxiety.
 Check out the best essential oils for anxiety relief below and shop the one that suits your needs and preferences.

 Head over to MindBodyGreen for more from Johnson.